ZenanJi1024/STATS615-Final-Project/README.md

 Build and evaluate the MLR model.
 Check model assumptions using diagnostic plots.
 Lasso Regression:
-Perform cross-validation to select the optimal regularization parameter ( 𝜆 λ).
+Perform cross-validation to select the optimal regularization parameter (𝜆).
 Visualize coefficient paths for variable selection.
 Visualizations:
 Residual plots, Lasso coefficient paths, and comparison of model performance.